memgraph/docs/docs/installation/windows/docker-installation.md

 ### Stopping Memgraph

-To stop a Memgraph database instance, run the following command:
+To stop a Memgraph database instance, run the following command in `CMD` or `Windows Powershell`:

 ```console
 docker stop CONTAINER_NAME